The Future of Grading: Transitioning from Traditional Scoring to Authentic Learning & Student Ownership

 Grades influence nearly every aspect of schooling — yet traditional grading practices continue to generate frustration, confusion, and unintended consequences for students, educators, leaders, and families.

-A central focus of the conversation will be the powerful shift from numbers to language — and how language-based feedback can reshape motivation, clarity, and equity.
+This dynamic virtual conversation explored why grading remains so challenging and what can be done to create more meaningful, learning-centered approaches.
+A central focus of the conversation is the powerful shift from numbers to language — and how language-based feedback can reshape motivation, clarity, and equity.

 Whether you are reexamining grading or actively driving change, this session will spark new thinking and provide actionable insight.

-WHY ATTEND?
+WHY WATCH?

 Gain expert insights and hear practical stories about how teachers have turned grading from an act of chasing points into a vehicle for genuine learning